junior-x/QuantumSpins/README.md

-# CurieLaw
+# 🧪 CurieLaw
-Marie Curie forms for simulated in a App coded with React-Native.
+Marie Curie Radioactive forms for simulated in a App coded with React-Native.

 M=xH, x=C/T